AnyLog-co/documentation/blockchain commands.md

 ### Retrieving the Metadata from a Master Node
 Retrieving the metadata from a Master Node is done by a blockchain pull request that is send to the Master Node (using “run client” command) and copying the data to the desired location on the client node (using ***file get*** command).

+### Interacting with the blockchain data
+For a node to be active, it needs to maintain a local copy of the blockchain data in a local JSON file.
+The local copy becomes available by assigning the path and file name to the global variable ***blockchain_file***.
+A user can validate the availability and the structure of the blockchain using the command: ```blockchain test```.

 ### Queries over the Metadata
 Metadata queries evaluate the data in the local JSON file.